 At 104 years old, Grandpa is the oldest animal and living being I've ever spoken with.
 From what I discovered from a brief search on the internet, Grandpa might be one of the oldest living desert tortoises in the world.

 Carolyn asked me to talk with Grandpa so she could get answers to some of her questions.
 She wanted to know how Grandpa was feeling and what, if anything, she could do to make him a happier tortoise.

 When I began communicating with Grandpa, I mistakenly referred to him as a turtle.
 Grandpa was indignant and made it crystal clear that he's not a turtle.
-So I asked him what was the difference.
+So I asked him what the difference was.
 He said he's not into swimming or spending time in water except to drink.
 As a tortoise, he explained, he's strictly an earth dweller.

 I was taken aback by his wisdom, kindness and his detailed memory.
 I have to admit I developed a bit of a "crush" on him the more I got to know him.
 I particularly enjoyed his sense of humor.

 Grandpa asked Carolyn for a "tortoise door" so he can come and go at his leisure.
 Carolyn felt adding a door was an easy solution to bring him happiness.
 Grandpa is one lucky Tortoise!

 Before Carolyn could ask Grandpa what his favorite food was, I heard Grandpa declare that "Apricots are my most favorite food in the whole world!"
 He continued to say that Carolyn wasn't giving him enough of them.
 Carolyn promised to get him apricots as soon as we were done talking.
 That made him very happy!